Monday, February 27, 2006

 "Everyone should be quick to listen, slow to speak and slow to become angry..." ...
 James 1:19

-And whenever people say something like that to me, or I read it online, immediately a picture flashes through my mind: I see babies spinning down bathtub drains.
+And when people say words like that to me or I read it online?
+Immediately a picture flashes through my mind: I see babies spinning down bathtub drains.
 You know, because of that old saying, "Don't throw out the baby with the bath water."

-I guess I'm sensitive to that attitude because I used to be the same way, always holding my ten-foot pole up to anyone I disagreed with and avoiding their words like proverbial plagues.
-And now when I look back, I see that fear was involved.
+Basically, fear was involved.
 Fear that untruths would tackle me and make me believe in them, even against my will.
-Fear that gullibility would cause me to eat up and devour any little tasty, foreign morsel... and doom me forever.
+That gullibility would cause me to devour any little tasty, foreign morsel--and doom me forever.

-And well, let me say here that there are still things, teachings, I avoid even to this day, namely, anything I perceive as being contrary to the Bible.
+And well, there are still things, teachings, I avoid even to this day, namely, anything I perceive as being contrary to the Bible.
 I'm not talking about opening myself up to that which is, hands down, evil or anti-God.

-No. But what I'm saying is that these past few years I have loosened up.
-I've begun listening to people who I don't agree with 100%, people from way different backgrounds and thought--and I have grown.
-I've discovered that every person has something to say, something to teach, even if it's as basic as, "Don't do what I have done.
+No. But what I am saying?
+These past years I've loosened up.
+I've begun listening to people who I don't agree with 100%, people from far different backgrounds and thought--and I have grown.
+I've discovered that every person has something to say, teach, even if it's as basic as, "Don't do what I have done.
 Don't let this happen to you."

-But usually, the lessons are much greater, much more varied and I come away glad that I'm no longer filtering what I hear by a sort of fear factor.
-I'm no longer turning the tv channel just because a friend told me that she can't stand that person...
-I'm no longer avoiding that tv ministry or that newspaper column just because a group of people or a blogger told me that the celebrity said or did _________ (fill in the blank).
+But usually, the lessons are much more varied and I come away glad that I'm no longer filtering what I hear by a sort of fear factor.
+I'm not turning the tv channel just because a friend told me that she can't stand that person.
+No longer avoiding that tv ministry or that newspaper column just because a group of people or a blogger told me that the celebrity said or did _________ (fill in the blank).

 Saturday, February 18, 2006

-Tom and I, beneath cloudy, cold skies walked around, mesmerized, poking at these old things spread everywhere.
-I found myself wishing with all my heart that I could have been one of the emptiers of that house, one of the pullers-out of that house's inner parts.
-What fun to wade through all the drawers and cupboards, making discoveries of treasures and serendipities which people hoarded and tucked away over 100 years.
-Layers and layers of stuff which child after child and parent after parent deemed worth keeping.
+Tom and I, beneath cloudy, cold skies walked around, mesmerized.
+We poked at old items spread everywhere and oh, how I wished that I could've been one of the emptiers of that house.
+What fun to wade through all the drawers, cupboards, closets, making discoveries of treasures and serendipities which people hoarded over 100 years.
+Layers of stuff which decades of children and parents deemed worth keeping.

-We drove home slowly that day, took a different route home, one through hills bursting in autumn and thankfully, I wasn't the one driving that day because I was encased in a dream.
+Slowly we drove home that day.
+Took a different route, one through hills bursting in autumn and thankfully, I wasn't the one driving because I was encased in a dream.
 I wondered about my own drawers and cupboards.
 What do they conceal?
 What do they reveal about me and what I like and who I am?

 Probably, I'd be surprised.

-Still, since that estate sale day, I've looked at my drawers and cupboards more like treasure chests which, someday, people will pick through hoarded item by hoarded item.
-And part of me likes that idea... part of me wants to collect unique, old things which will make the sifters-of-my-stuff smile with excitement of possible discovery.
+Still, since that estate sale day, I've viewed my drawers and cupboards more like treasure chests which, someday, people will pick through.
+And part of me likes that idea, I want to collect unique, old things which will make the sifters-of-my-stuff smile with excitement of possible discovery.

-But the other part of me wants to share the treasure right now with those who would appreciate it.
-Part of me believes that hoarding is not exactly the godly way to go.
-So lately I find myself collecting my own flotsam and jetsam, yes, but with a different eye.
+But the other part?
+It wants to share the treasure right now with those who would appreciate them.
+Of course, hoarding is not exactly the 'godly way to go' so lately I find myself collecting my own flotsam and jetsam, yes, but with a different eye.
 With an eye and a spirit which can, at the drop of a 1930's felt hat, give away any bit of treasure to anyone who may voice an especial delight.

-And I want to look at my credit card, the one I use online, as a type of golden ticket... as a way to bless others with surprises on what may be a sad-afternoon-turned-sweeter after a walk to their mailbox and the discovery of treasures inside.
+And I want to look at my credit card as a type of golden ticket so to bless others with surprises on what may be a sad-afternoon-turned-sweeter after a walk to their mailbox and the discovery of treasures inside.